Overhauling the Enable Medicine Visualizer

 The Impact

-Just a couple metrics to outline how these changes improve the users’ experience when working in the Visualizer.
+Just a couple of metrics to outline how these changes improve the users’ experience when working in the Visualizer.

 51%